“We used to know when the rains were coming, but we no longer do.”

 – Chris Olkeseni, local Masai guide

-Nomadic Masai peoples who have been dispossessed of their customary land rights must form permanent settlements, but finding water is a constant struggle.
-Osupukiai village’s water comes from a small seasonal lugga that only provides water during the rains.
-Lugga water is not safe for drinking nor enough for livestock and crops, so there is food insecurity and conflict overwater.
+Finding water is a constant struggle for the Nomadic Masai peoples who have been dispossessed of their customary land rights and forced to form permanent settlements.
+Osupukiai village’s water comes from a small seasonal lugga that only provides water during the rainy seasons which have become shorter because of climate change.
+Moreover, lugga water is not safe for drinking nor enough for livestock and crops, resulting in food insecurity and conflict over water.

-You can help us to build a reliable water supply for the village and surrounding communities, with a sand dam to harvest and store water from the lugga for livestock and crop irrigation, and a borehole with solar-powered pumping and water storage of up to 20,000 litres for households.
+In 2021, we established a reliable water supply for the village and surrounding communities, by installing a borehole with solar-powered pumping and water storage of up to 20,000 litres for households.
 The system is designed for growth and to manage water when it is overcast, rainy or drought.